petzi53/weblog-notes/content/post/2020/2020-01-12-educational-tools-learning-theory.en.md

 Sometimes it is not easy to classify tools unambiguously into one of the three categories.
 Modern tools incorporate many features that may address different types of learning modes.
 Take, for example, the use of a learning management system (LMS).
 You can use it for various activities (reading PDFs, work through quizzes, or writing collaboratively into a wiki).
 In those inconclusive situations, I will utilize the highest predominant functionality of the tools.
 'Highest' means that _Learning II_ is more elevated than _Learning I_.
 This is not a quality rating of the different learning modes as all three modes have their value under certain conditions.
 'Higher' or 'lower' address here the complexity of student activities.

 But what is the 'predominant functionality' of a tool?
 I assume that every educational technology, every technology-supported learning environment, or internet application, implement a theoretical learning model – irrespective of opinions and beliefs of developers and teachers.
 In the case of LMS dominates guided learning interactivity (_Learning II_).
 Although teachers may use tools ingeniously for purposes not foreseen from the developers, I think that these inventing teaching strategies are not the mainstream.

+Following other users on the web with the same subject interests, getting in contact with them, commenting their blogs, etc. entitles for _Learning II_ but does **not** qualify for _Learning III_.
+I will rate an educational setting as cooperation only if the right to create or share content is distributed equally.

 ### General tools not intended primarily for education